oblinger/HookAnchorApp/Work/work.md

 DOCS:			Casual Metrics
 [[journaling]]
 [[SV]]
 ## _

+@Scott Byers / @matias:  We are thinking of a version of halos where we would dynamically recompute the halos depending upon the roster as dynamically edit

+Homography  (physics model)

 - Ask Greg what was his idea for testing if basketball stats will ever work.  give ground truth